Loughton03/Threat-Hunt-Report-Unauthorized-TOR-Usage/README.md

 ## Steps Taken

-### 1. Searched the `DeviceFileEvents` Table
+### 1. Initial Tor Installer Interaction

-Searched for any file that had the string "tor" in it and discovered what looks like the user "employee" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `2024-11-08T22:27:19.7259964Z`.
-These events began at `2024-11-08T22:14:48.6065231Z`.
+At 2026-01-21 13:20:01, I began by reviewing DeviceFileEvents for any files containing the string “tor” associated with the user civil7948.
+This allowed me to establish a baseline for when Tor-related artifacts first appeared on the device.

+The logs recorded the earliest Tor-related file activity at this time, indicating that the user had either downloaded or interacted with a Tor installer.
+I treated this as the initial access point in the investigation and used it to scope the rest of my timeline.

 **Query used to locate events:**